-Private Equity / Infrastructure / Private Debt (introduced with effect from 31 January 2020).
-Comparable valuation of similar companies in accordance with International Private Equity and Venture Capital Valuation Guidelines 2018 and the IPEV Board's Special Valuation Guidance (March 2020).
-EBITDA multiple Revenue multiple Discount for lack of marketability Control Premium Valuations could be affected by changes to expected cashflows or by differences between audited and unaudited accounts. -- --- -- ---
+Private Equity / Infrastructure / Private Debt Comparable valuation of similar companies in accordance with International Private Equity and Venture Capital Valuation Guidelines 2018 and the IPEV Board's Special Valuation Guidance (March 2020).
+EBITDA multiple Revenue multiple Discount for lack of marketability Control Premium Valuations could be affected by changes to expected cashflows or by differences between audited and unaudited accounts. -- --- --- ---